Tanddant/TeamsGuestUserOverview/README.md

 # Guest user overview

+> Beware this use the Azure Active Directory reporting API, if you have an  Office 365 E3/E5 you do not have this license, you'll need at least a Microsoft 365 E3/E5 which for some reason is different ([see here](https://learn.microsoft.com/en-us/answers/questions/1061639/graph-apis-which-require-p1-p2-license-are-failing))

 ## Summary

 This is a lightweight admin tool to get an overview of guest users in your tenant.